CZ-NIC/fred-docs/AdminManual/RegistryInitialization.rst

    $ fred-admin --add_invoice_number_prefix \
       --prefix=23 --zone_fqdn=cz --invoice_type_name=account

-.. only:: mode_structure

 .. todo:: Explain invoice types in Features, then rewrite

 This command adds a number prefix for invoices of a given type in a zone.